Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/kangaruse/index.md

 When it comes to playtesting, not much more needs to be said.
 The game works.
 Despite some minor issues with balance and generation (there's _always_ more tweaks to be made to probabilities, points, random generation, etcetera) ... it all just works wonderfully.

+Sure, you can get stuck quickly, but that will be entirely your own fault.
+No matter where you start or what you try to do, you generally have at least two or three moves you can make, interesting in their own ways.
+When people "die" ( = get entirely stuck), it usually happens within one or two rounds, which means nobody has to wait for a long time as others continue playing.

 A very simple game.
 Easy to pick up and play anywhere, with anyone, in little time.
 Boards are quite pretty and distinct---if I may say so myself---without looking childish or going overboard.
 Being able to explain rules (or score points) _on the paper itself_ is also a great addition that I'll surely try to turn into a tradition for all my one paper games.

 So that's it for this game!